Rain Barrels: A Simple Way to Save Water and Money

-Before you step in the shower, do your laundry or wash your car, think about how you can save money by saving water.
+Before you step in the shower, do your laundry or wash your car, you might want to consider how you can save money by saving water.

 Sure, some people put bricks in toilet tanks and use other unorthodox techniques to save water and money.
 But there’s another way to reduce the amount of water you pay for: Catch the free stuff using rain barrels.